Sheila-source/Catch-Monster/README.md

 Rocks are the opponent in the game.
 Those rocks are falling to sky in the ground so that dino must avoid the rocks.

 ![rock_sprite](https://user-images.githubusercontent.com/73207169/96667201-2cec5600-138b-11eb-893e-006cd57d622f.png)

+# Story

+Dino is a cute dinosour he keeps walking but suddenly he felt that there is a risk that will happen to the dino.
+By avoiding those rocks dino use his skill to move fast and jumping.